radekrudak/BetterOTA/README.md

 ## Uploading code
 To upload code to the board follow these steps:
 1. Connect to the board's access point.
-2. In arduino IDE, choose the network port. it will be named `* at 192.168.4.1`.
+2. In arduino IDE, choose the network port. it will probably be named `* at 192.168.4.1`.
 3. Press the upload button.

 ## Using the terminal